HuYuxin/CIS565FinalProjectCesiumSnow/Mileston1.md

 **Snow Material on Terrain**

 * We made use of material feature implemented in Cesium.
 We created a new snow material, and set the diffuse color of the material to be vec3(0.8,0.8,0.9), then set the alpha value to be dot product between surface normal in world space and y-axis of world.
-The idea comes from the paper Real-time rendering of accumulated snow by Ohlsson, P. and Seipel, S. In their paper, they have presented a method to determine the color of vertices by linear interpolating between vertex color and snow color:
+The idea comes from the paper [Real-time rendering of accumulated snow by Ohlsson, P. and Seipel, S](http://www.ep.liu.se/ecp/013/007/ecp01307.pdf)  In their paper, they have presented a method to determine the color of vertices by linear interpolating between vertex color and snow color:

 ![](/image/FullSnowEquation.PNG)
 <p>Figure 1. color of accumulated snow by Ohlsson, P. and Seipel</p>

-Where the fp indicates the amount of snow that could cover this vertex. fp is determined by:
+Where the fp indicates the probability of snow covering this vertex. fp is determined by:

 ![](/image/SnowAccumulatePredictionFuntion.PNG)
 <p>Figure 2. snow accumulation prediction function by Ohlsson, P. and Seipel</p>